iPhone XS, XS Max, XR: Apple's three new iPhones start at $749, $999, $1,099

 The iPhone XS, iPhone XS Max and iPhone XR, Apple's new iPhones for 2018, are officially here.
 While the iPhone XS and iPhone XS Max have virtually the same guts, just in two different sizes, the iPhone XR introduces a profound shift in Apple's strategy by folding its "bargain" phone into the premium iPhone mix.

-The cheaper iPhone XR shares many of the same specs as the top-tier iPhones, but comes in much bright colors and has some slimmed-down features, like a smaller battery than the new iPhone XSes.
+Apple has dabbled in cheaper iPhones before, with the iPhone SE and iPhone 5C, but their designs stood apart from the mainstream iPhones, and didn't last.
+Here, the cheaper iPhone XR shares the design and many of the same specs as the top-tier iPhones.
+It comes in bright colors and has some slimmed-down features, like a smaller battery than the new iPhone XSes.
 The pricing is the most attractive for iPhone loyalists.
-Although there's nothing "budget" about the iPhone XR's $749 starting price, people looking for a new iPhone this year could easily gravitate to the cheaper, more colorful XR.
+Although there's nothing "budget" about the iPhone XR's $749 starting price, people looking for a new iPhone this year could easily gravitate to the relatively cheaper, more colorful XR.

 This reveal of Apple's 2018-2019 lineup is a big moment for the tech giant, which shook up its iPhone range in 2017 when it introduced the iPhone X, iPhone 8 and iPhone 8 Plus, effectively killing any chance of a future iPhone 9 and turning its whole iPhone naming scheme on its head.

-At a time when phones are becoming more and more expensive, Apple's decision embrace of the new "X" family is important because it cements a new strategy for Apple, one that will continue to set the pace for phonemakers as we move toward 2019.
+At a time when phones are becoming more and more expensive, Apple's decision to embrace the new "X" family is important because it cements a new strategy for Apple, one that will continue to set the pace for phone makers as we move toward 2019.

-These new iPhones for 2018 will need to impress buyers if Apple has any desire to nudge Chinese brand Huawei -- which outsold iPhones last quarter, for the first time in seven years, and regain its seat as world's second-largest phonemaker.
+These new iPhones for 2018 will need to impress buyers if Apple has any desire to nudge Chinese brand Huawei -- which outsold iPhones last quarter -- and regain its seat as the world's second-largest phone maker, after No. 1 Samsung.

 Keep reading for all the new iPhone specs.
 In the meantime, preorders for the iPhone XS and XS Max begin this Friday, Sept.
-14, with phones going on sale next Friday, Sept.
+14, with the phones going on sale next Friday, Sept.
 21. The iPhone XR preorders begin Oct.
-19 and go on sale Oct.
+19 and it goes on sale Oct.
 26.

 New iPhone XR, XS, XS Max starting prices